-High-profile American TV producer and author Shonda Rhimes (Grey’s Anatomy, Scandal) begins her long-term deal with Netflix by producing the historical drama-with-a-twist, Bridgerton.
-It’s a compelling mix of Downton Abbey, Gossip Girl, Romeo and Juliet, all set in the world of Pride and Prejudice.
+High-profile American television producer and author Shonda Rhimes (Grey’s Anatomy, Scandal) begins her long-term deal with Netflix by producing the period drama-with-a-twist, Bridgerton.
+The show is a compelling mix of Downton Abbey, Gossip Girl, and Romeo and Juliet, all set in the world of Pride and Prejudice.

-Based on Julia Quinn‘s novels and created by Chris Van Dusen, Bridgerton boasts a diverse cast, a pop aesthetic, and the use of modern songs.
-Part of its intriguing twist is the deployment of the real-life character of the queen consort Charlotte, the wife of English King George III in the eighteenth and early nineteenth centuries.
-Charlotte of Mecklenberg-Strelitz became the subject of evolving discussions about her possible African ancestry and ethnicity after the publication of a book in 1940 by a Jamaican-American writer.
+Based on Julia Quinn‘s series of novels and created by Chris Van Dusen, Bridgerton boasts a diverse cast, a pop aesthetic, and the use of contemporary music.
+Part of its intriguing twist is its work on the real-life character of Queen Consort Charlotte of Mecklenburg-Strelitz, wife of English King George III in the 18th and early 19th centuries.
+Indeed, Queen Charlotte became the subject of evolving discussions about her possible African ancestry and ethnicity after the publication of a book in 1940 by the Jamaican-American author Joel Augustus Rogers.

 Gossip and love scandals in the Regency era